Cord Tissue Banking vs. Cord Blood Banking - Baby Chick

 Share

-Until recently medical staff have been discarding the placenta and umbilical cord as medical waste after babies were born.
-Now research has shown us that there are multiple therapeutic uses for cord blood–the blood that remains in a baby’s placenta and umbilical cord after the delivery of the baby and the umbilical cord has been cut–and now even cord tissue.
-But why would someone want to save their baby’s cord blood or cord tissue?
+Until recently, medical staff have been discarding the placenta and umbilical cord as medical waste after babies were born.2 Now, research shows us that there are multiple therapeutic uses for cord blood — the blood that remains in a baby’s placenta and umbilical cord after the delivery of the baby and the cutting of the umbilical cord — and now even cord tissue.3 But why would someone want to save their baby’s cord blood or cord tissue?
+Here, we’ll explore cord blood banking vs. cord tissue banking and why parents might do it.

-Cord blood contains a rich source of blood-forming cells known as hematopoietic stem cells (HSCs) as well as immune cells, called regulatory T-cells, which are important in controlling the immune system and may have therapeutic potential in the treatment of immune disorders.
-Cord blood stem cells have been successfully used for the past 20 years to treat children and adults for more than 80 diseases and conditions, including leukemias, lymphomas, myeloma, other serious blood disorders, and some solid tumors.
+Cord blood contains a rich source of blood-forming cells known as hematopoietic stem cells (HSCs).1 It’s also a source of regulatory T-cells, which are immune cells.4 These are important in controlling the immune system and may have therapeutic potential in treating immune disorders.5 Cord blood stem cells have been successfully used for over 20 years to treat children and adults for more than 80 diseases and conditions.
+These include leukemias, lymphomas, myeloma, other serious blood disorders, and some solid tumors.1,6

 More and more expectant parents are understanding the value of preserving stem cells from not only the cord blood but also the cord tissue and placenta tissue of their newborn baby.
-With this increase in interest, parents are of course focusing on how much bank they are getting for their buck.
+With this increase in interest, parents are, of course, focusing on how much bank they’re getting for their buck.

 Americord recognizes this and is offering affordable prices to all new parents.
-They are now being recognized by expectant parents whose budgets do not stretch to the prices charged by top competitors.
-Not only that, Americord is making headlines by offering attractive affordable options to preserve stem cells from all three available sources–cord blood, cord tissue, and placenta tissue.
+They’re now being recognized by expectant parents whose budgets don’t stretch to the prices charged by top competitors.
+Not only that, Americord is making headlines by offering attractive, affordable options to preserve stem cells from all three available sources — cord blood, cord tissue, and placenta tissue.

-To have a better idea, just look below at the competitors’ prices in comparison to the value delivered.
-What’s great is that Americord charges less than $4,000 for collection from cord blood and cord tissue plus 20 years of storage.
-That’s a deal that you can’t find anywhere else.
+For a better idea, look below at the competitors’ prices compared to the value delivered.
+What’s great is that for the essential plan, Americord charges less than $4,000 for cord blood and cord tissue banking, plus 20 years of storage.
+That’s a deal you can’t find anywhere else.

 americord pricing, baby chick, cord blood vs cord tissue banking